Vrolijk/OSDD/datadiode_hardware_setups.md

 <img src="img_NTP_timeserver_to_multiple_networks.png" width=300>

-## Garanteed one way span poort to IDS
+## Guaranteed one way span port to IDS

 In this example we prevent the IDS to connect back to the switch via the SPAN port.

 <img src="img_span_port_with_diode.png" width=300>

-## Virtual datadiode
+## Virtual data-diode

-For testing datadiode applications on one machine its possible to create a Ubuntu VM with 2 interfaces connected to separate local networks.
+For testing data-diode applications on one machine its possible to create a Ubuntu VM with 2 interfaces connected to separate local networks.
 Using the application daemonlogger you can forward all packets from the first interface to the second.

 <img src="img_virtual_datadiode_setup.png" width=300>

-# Helpfull links
+# Helpful links

 ## Wavestone-cdt DIY Dyode